Career options in software

 Finally, I'm now working as a data platform engineer at an ML-powered drug discovery company, where I build and maintain the data infrastructure.
 And on top of that, I've spent time broadening my understanding of other roles through reading, online courses, and side projects.

-Roles in the same area share similar high-level deliverables and goals, but may perform different work.
-You can think of these areas as different "teams" or "departments" within a company, although in practice, they may not be organised this way.
-These are also not hard divisions; some roles can cross boundaries between areas.
+You can think of these domains as different "teams" or "departments" within a company, although in practice, they may not be organised this way.
+In particular, roles in the "platforms" and "systems" domains are often colocated with the other roles they support, rather than being their own centralised teams.
+These are also not hard divisions; some roles can cross boundaries between domains.

 The primary goal of analytics engineers is to provide clean, reliable data from all relevant sources.
 Without data, there is nothing to draw insights from or to train models on.
 Therefore, analytics engineers enable both insights and models teams to worry less about the data and more about what they can do with it.